Ratul345/Clipboard-Manager/GITHUB_RELEASE.md

 | **Escape** | Close window |
 | **Ctrl+F** | Focus search bar |

+## � SPrivacy & Security

+**Your data stays on YOUR computer!**

+- ✅ **100% Local Storage** - No cloud, no servers, no internet connection required
+- ✅ **No Data Collection** - We don't track, collect, or send any data
+- ✅ **Private by Default** - Each user has their own separate clipboard history
+- ✅ **Offline First** - Works completely offline

+Your clipboard history is stored locally in `~/.clipboard-manager/` and never leaves your computer.

 ## 📋 System Requirements

 - **Windows:** Windows 10 or later